k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-0/Installation.md

 #### Using Microsoft Windows

-> Using a Linux file system is highly recommended if you're installing on Microsoft Windows.
-It can be installed with the Windows subsystem for Linux (WSL) and a Linux distribution such as Ubuntu.
+> Using a Linux file system is highly recommended when installing on Microsoft Windows.
+It can be installed with the Windows Subsystem for Linux (WSL) and a Linux distribution such as Ubuntu.
 Doing so avoids performance problems using Docker on a native Windows file system.
-Please refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html">Docker and Docker Compose Installation</a> topic for instructions on how to install WSL and a Linux distribution.
+Please refer to the <a href="/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-0/6-Docker-Compose.html">Docker and Docker Compose Installation</a> topic for instructions on how to install WSL and a Linux distribution.
 >
 > Not only should you avoid using the Windows file system, but you should also avoid using WSL's `/mnt/c` mounted Windows file system.
-Instead, you should use the file system of the Linux distribution you installed, e.g., `/home/username/K2view`, to download and install the configuration files and hold the workspace data created by Fabric Web Studio.
+Instead, use the file system of the Linux distribution you installed, e.g., `/home/username/K2view`, to download and install the configuration files and store the workspace data created by Fabric Web Studio.

 #### Create the Base Directory